myles-trimble/myles-trimble.github.io/_posts/2026-02-10-predicting-customer-loyalty.md

 <br>
 ##### Categorical Predictor Variables

-In our dataset, we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and "U" for Unknown.
+In our dataset we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and "U" for Unknown.

 The Linear Regression algorithm can't deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.